shengwu/lightroom-hacking/README.md

 The solution
 ------------
 Well, I thought about going through and flagging each of the exported photos manually.
 But there has to be a better way.
-Maybe the catalog files would be a good place to start. (hopefully they're not binary files)
+Maybe the catalog files would be a good place to start.
+Hopefully they're not incomprehensible binary blobs.

 ```
 ➜  Lightroom  head Lightroom\ 5\ Catalog.lrcat